Marines

 • DES has two pathway options: LDES and IDES

-• Average processing time for DES is 7.5 months for IPEB Phase and 10 months of requesting FPEB as of May 2025
+• Average processing time for DES is 7.5 months for IPEB Phase and 10 months, if requesting FPEB (stats as of May 2025)

 Phase 1: MEB- Medical Evaluation Board